Posted on:

 Step 4: Locate your video file and click Select

 Important: Videos from Google Drive must be shared with viewers.
-If presenting to others, change the Drive file's sharing setting to "Anyone with the link can view".
-Otherwise, viewers will see a permissions error instead of your video.
+Change the Drive file's sharing setting to "Anyone with the link can view".

 Video Playback Settings (Autoplay, Mute, Loop)